stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

     sudo eopkg install golang

-To run Go applications that you have compiled, edit the  *~/.bashrc* and add this to your PATH:

-    export PATH="$GOPATH/bin:$PATH"

-Close the terminal and open it again for the changes to take effect.

-### Setting a Custom GOPATH ###

-By default, current versions of Go automatically create and use a *go* directory in your home directory as the GOPATH, which is the root directory for your Go workspace.
-To specify a custom GOPATH, set the GOPATH environment variable in your *~/.bashrc* file.
-For example this sets a directory called *code* as your Go workspace:
+By default, current versions of Go automatically create and use a *go* directory in your home directory as the GOPATH.
+To ensure that third-party tools and terminal auto-completion work, you should still explicitly set the environment variables.

+Set a GOPATH environment variable in your *~/.bashrc* file:

-    export GOPATH="$HOME/code"
+    export GOPATH="$HOME/go"

+Then, add this to your PATH:

+    $GOPATH/bin

 Close the terminal and open it again for the changes to take effect.